 For example a group of insurers who sell flood insurance to house owners could find their business destroyed if the ice caps melted overnight and flooded London.
 Instead of leaving themselves liable the group of companies can purchase reinsurance so that if the flood occurred they are only liable to compensate for a fraction of the losses and the reinsurers cover the rest.

-Robert Lumley and Stephen Brittain co-founded the InsurTech Gateway with Hambro Perks.
-Their vision was to create a sector focused investment vehicle that would remove the barriers to entry unique to the insurance market, and allow InsurTech entrepreneurship to flourish.
+Robert Lumley and Stephen Brittain co-founded the Insurtech Gateway with investment from Hambro Perks and Lumleys.
+Their vision was to create a sector focused investment vehicle that would remove the barriers to entry unique to the insurance market, and allow Insurtech entrepreneurship to flourish.
 Find out more about our co-founders here.

-To come in for a no strings attached chat, explore your ideas and get advice in an informal environment, fill in the ‘drop in for a chat’ form above, to book in a meeting with Louise.
+Do you have an awesome idea?
+To come in for a no strings attached explorational chat and get advice in an informal environment, fill in the ‘drop in for a chat’ form above, to book in a meeting with Charlie.

-If you think the InsurTech Gateway could take your startup to the next level, enter your details into the ‘pitch’ drop down above, and Louise will send an application form to your inbox.
+Do you have an early stage business?
+If you think the Insurtech Gateway could take your startup to the next level, enter your details into the ‘pitch’ drop down above, and we will send an application form to your inbox.

-If you’re interested in becoming an investor in any of our startups, or the Gateway Growth fund, please get in touch with James at email@example.com.
+If you’re interested in becoming an investor in any of our startups, Insurtech Gateway or our Fund, please get in touch at email@example.com

 If you have a marketing or press enquiry please get in touch with Hannah at firstname.lastname@example.org

-If you have any other questions we are always happy to chat!
+If you have any other questions we are very friendly and always happy to chat!